4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 - **Pipes**: FIFO Queues, Circular, Named/Unnamed
 - **Messages**: Block of Bytes.
 MSGSND/MSGRCV syscalls, functions like a mailbox for each process
 - **Shared** **Memory**: IPC, common block of virtual memory, O_READ or O_RDWR only, Mutex must be provided by the processes using shared memory, not by the OS
-- **Semaphores**: No other process may use the semaphore until all operations have completed.
+- **Binary Semaphores**: No other process may use the semaphore until all operations have completed.
 Semaphore{SemID, lastPID, NumOfProcWaiting>CurValue, isNumOfProcWaitingZero}
 - **Signals**: Non-priority software interrupt, delivered by updating field in process table.
 Process may respond by a default action, executing a handler function or ignoring the signal

 | Signal | Name                  | Description                                |